God of Thunder (video game)

-God of Thunder is a puzzle game for MS-DOS created by Ron Davis and published by Software Creations in 1993.
+God of Thunder is a puzzle video game for MS-DOS created by Ron Davis and published by Software Creations in 1993.
 It was released as shareware, then became freeware circa-2002.
 The plot and characters are based on Norse mythology with tongue-in-cheek humor.

-On March 27, 2020, Ron Davis released the source code, music and sound effects as public-domain software on SourceForge.

 Plot

 The game chronicles the quest of Thor, son of Odin and god of thunder as he tries to reclaim Midgard for his father.
 Midgard, the beloved land of Odin's, was stolen from him during his "Odinsleep" by Loki, the god of mischief, with the help of Jormangund the serpent and Nognir, the Prince of the Underworld.
 To help in his quest, Thor is given the mythical hammer Mjolnir by Odin.

 As Thor progresses, he must solve puzzles set before him by Jormangund, Nognir and finally Loki.
 He also has to fight his way through the countryside, past city guards, and into the lairs of the gods.
 Along with puzzles and action, role-playing elements are included.
 Thor slowly gains more powers as he progresses, and his hammer and armor are upgraded when he defeats Jormangund and Nognir.
 Through the entire game, Odin watches over Thor and admonishes him if Mjolnir fells an innocent person.